True Strength Index (TSI): Settings, Signals, and Trade Rules

 TSI can also show divergence, where price makes a higher high but TSI makes a lower high, or price makes a lower low but TSI makes a higher low.
 Divergence is not a reversal guarantee and it is frequently early.
 Treat it as an alert to tighten rules, demand better confirmation, or reduce position size rather than a standalone reversal trigger.

-For broader momentum context, it pairs naturally with trend tools like SMA and with other momentum comparisons like RSI.
+For broader momentum context, it pairs naturally with trend tools like simple moving averages and with other momentum comparisons like RSI.
 The goal is not to stack indicators, but to make each one answer a different question about trend, momentum, and timing.

 When it tends to work and why